vincentbernat/hellogopher/README.md

 Files other than `.gitignore` and `Makefile` are just examples.

+## Misc

+If `golint` complains with `go/build: importGo hellogopher/cmd: exit status 2`, just delete it from `bin/` and build it again.

 ## License

 This `Makefile` is published under the CC0 1.0 license.
 See `LICENSE`